 Might makes right, the brutal politics of the Testers

-Maylar's primary followers, the Testers of Strength, more commonly just the Testers are known as an independent and often belligerent lot.
+Maylar's primary followers, the Testers of Strength, more commonly just "the Testers" are known as an independent and often belligerent lot.
 Many Scarterrans scoff at the very notion that the Testers are smart enough to grasp even basic politics.
 They might not have anything resembling conventional politics, but they do have a unified philosophy.
 On the surface, it looks like the Testers are just doing what they want all the time, and what they commonly want is to hurt other people.
 They murder, they steal, and they sometimes spread poison and disease.
 Everything they do falls under the credos of "might makes right" and "that which doesn't kill you, makes you stronger."

 Maylar, named by Zeta Gardner